 - Hung (if the mattress has straps)

-Keep the air valve open when storing mat
+Keep the air valve open when storing the mat

-- If your mattress is not stored fully inflated, the foam or cells inside it may become crushed and become ineffective when you go to use the mattress next time as they may not expand to suck air in through the valve.
+- If your mattress is not stored fully inflated, the foam or cells inside it may become crushed.
+Therefore it may become ineffective the next time you use it, as they may not expand to suck air in through the valve.

 If your self-inflating mattress doesn’t inflate…

-If at any point of time your self-inflating air mattress doesn’t want to self-inflate you can blow a few puffs of air into it to fully inflate it.
-These mattresses are not designed to be inflated with an air-compressor or any other sort of inflator.
+If at any point your self-inflating air mattress won’t fully self-inflate you can blow a few puffs of air into it for extra firmness.
+These mattresses are not designed to be inflated with an air compressor or any other sort of inflator.

-Providing that your mattress is looked after properly, it will suffice for many years and you will be thankful that you stored and looked after your mattress well next time you head out camping!
+Providing that your mattress is looked after properly, it will suffice for many years.
+You will be thankful that you stored and looked after your mattress well next time you head out camping!

-If you have any extra tips or tricks to caring for your sleeping mat, let us know in the comments section below.
+If you have any extra tips or tricks to caring for your sleeping mat, let us know in the comments.